awwaiid/repl-looper/README.md

 # Norns REPL-LOOPER

-> Mystically integrated UI for Norns / Matron / Grid
+> Anagogically integrated UI for Norns / Matron / Grid

 Experimental performance and creative tool, mashing together several things that I like.
 REPL for interactive code creating.
 Grid to have a tactile UI (maybe we'll throw in a midi pedal too).
 Dance between client and host, between recording loops and loops that can modify other loops and themselves.